 Disbursements (costs from third parties in relation to matters) are arranged on behalf of the client.
-The Group cannot influence the services or goods provided by disbursement suppliers, therefore no profit margin is recognised on the activities when clients are on-charged the cost incurred by the Group.
+The Group cannot influence the services or goods provided by disbursement suppliers, therefore no profit margin is recognised on the activities when clients are oncharged the cost incurred by the Group.
 The Group acts as an agent for disbursements and no revenue is recognised.
 The disbursements recoverable at the end of the matter are treated as a separate financial asset measured at fair value through the profit or loss.
-Disbursements recovered are paid to third parties.